Adaptable TeaStore: TeaStore

-The Persistence service manages access and caching for the store's relational database, which stores data on products, categories, purchases, and users.
+\paragraph{The Persistence service} manages access and caching for the store's relational database, which stores data on products, categories, purchases, and users.
 There is an internal cache to improve scalability and reduce the load on the database.
 The cache is kept coherent across multiple Persistence service instances.
 All data inside the database itself is generated at the first start of the initial persistence instance.

-\section{Adaptable Teastore}
+\section{Adaptable TeaStore}

 The original TeaStore architecture is static, lacking scenarios where the structure of the system needs to change due to failures and variations of environmental conditions or user requirements.
-To enhance the case study in this direction, we extend it with optional services and external dependencies that the user deploying system, henceforth called the \emph{company}, has no control over.
-We describe this adaptable version of the TeaStore below, depicting its components in \cref{fig:teastore-variant}.
-The main changes to the original architecture include:
+To enhance the case study in this direction, we extend it with optional services and external dependencies.
+The latter kind are functionalities that the entity deploying the system to provide a service to clients, henceforth called the \emph{company}, has no control over.

+The Adaptable TeaStore architecture is shown in \cref{fig:teastore-variant}.
+Below, we present our extensions to the original architecture and the proposed adaptation scenarios.

+We first pinpoint some terms that we use in the description of the extension of the TeaStore architecture.
+Functionalities of an architecture are either \emph{mandatory} or \emph{optional}.
+Moreover, functionalities of a given architecture have different \emph{provision} modalities: either by components managed by the company or by third parties.
+In the first case, we classify the functionality as offered by an \emph{internal} component.
+Internal components can be either hosted on premises or deployed on Cloud.
+Otherwise, a third party offers that functionality as an \emph{external} service.
+Some functionalities can be provided either through internal components or external services, and we call them \emph{outsourceable}.
+Another dimension is that of \emph{service flavours}, \ie alternative implementations of a component that provides a given functionality and that one can deploy interchangeably.

+Since (Adaptable) TeaStore adopts a microservice architecture, internal functionalities are provided by (micro)services.
+Therefore, below, we use the terms service and component interchangeably.